kigawas/flask-scaffold/README.md

 A scaffold to speed up launching a flask project.

-You can remove LISENCE if you want.
+You can just remove the LICENSE file if you want.

+Supposing `virtualenv` is installed, if not, run `[sudo] pip3 install -U virtualenv` first.

 ## Create virtual environment with dependencies

     ./create_venv.sh

-## Use development config (with debug mode on)
+## Specify development config (with debug mode on)

     export FLASK_ENV=development